-One of the best vitamin C serums to get in Australia is the Truth Serum by Ole Henriksen.
+One of the best serums to get in Australia is the Truth Serum by Ole Henriksen.
 It’s like popping a daily multivitamin for your face.

-From the get-go, Ole Henriksen has been a staunch believer of the power of vitamin C. The vitamin C serum contains a combination of sodium ascorbyl phosphate (SAP) and calcium ascorbate.
+From the get-go, Ole Henriksen has been a staunch believer of the power of vitamin C. The serum contains a combination of sodium ascorbyl phosphate (SAP) and calcium ascorbate.
 Some experts say this is a more stable form of vitamin C compared to L-ascorbic acid.

-While the percentage isn’t indicated, it’s quite low, making this the best vitamin C serum to buy if you have sensitive skin or aren’t sure if your skin will tolerate vitamin C well.
+While the percentage isn’t indicated, it’s quite low, making this the best serum to buy if you have sensitive skin or aren’t sure if your skin will tolerate it.

 The serum also contains collagen, orange and green tea extracts, and aloe juice.
 This will calm down hyperpigmentation and boost skin elasticity.
 It contains hydrating ingredients and stimulates the production of collagen, leaving you with smoother and more radiant skin.

-The Ole Henriksen vitamin C serum has a refreshing citrus scent that makes putting it on the face a real treat.
+The Ole Henriksen serum has a refreshing citrus scent that makes putting it on the face a real treat.
 It comes in a slightly opaque glass bottle with a pump for easy dispensing.
 Application is a breeze and there are no pesky waiting periods.

 A disadvantage with this serum is the form of vitamin C it uses.
 Derivatives are less powerful than L-ascorbic acid but if the goal is to avoid irritation and slowly build up a tolerance, it’s a great starter product.
 I also wish they disclosed the exact concentration of vitamin C in the serum but it’s still an effective product, nonetheless.